OEE Dashboards: 4 Examples with Excel, PowerBI, Grafana & Co.

 (Example: ENLYZE App)

-whether any fluctuations in the factor can be attributed to all or only a few machines.
+• whether any fluctuations in the factor are due to all or just a few machines.

-Unlike monitoring dashboards, which display downtimes on timelines or focus on the current status of the system, this one is intended to visualize what the potential OEE fluctuations are due to.
+Unlike monitoring dashboards that display downtimes, for example, on timelines or are interested in the current status of the plant, the goal here is to visualize the reasons for any OEE fluctuations.

-For this, a summary of downtimes is needed first.
-This can be well done using a pie chart that proportionately depicts production time and downtime.
+For this, a summary of the downtimes is first needed.
+This can be effectively achieved using a pie chart that proportionally depicts production time and downtime.

-For the absolute downtimes, the total duration of downtimes in the selected period and the number of downtimes serve as status indicators.
+For the absolute downtimes, the total duration of the downtimes in the chosen period as well as the number of downtimes are effective status indicators.
 This creates an intuitive overview of the frequency and severity or duration of downtimes.

-Since the causes of recorded downtimes are particularly important for effective evaluation, it is worthwhile to also display the number of downtimes without a recorded reason.
-If the availability factor is very low, the primary question is which reason for downtime caused the most time losses.
+As the causes of recorded downtimes are particularly important for an effective evaluation, it is also worthwhile to display the number of downtimes without a specified reason.
+If the availability factor is very low, the primary question becomes which downtime reason caused the most time losses.

-To answer this, a bar chart with reasons for downtime on the x-axis and the total duration of downtimes with that reason on the y-axis is practical and provides insights into possible changes in the availability factor in combination with a list of the five longest downtimes.
+A bar chart with downtime reasons on the x-axis and total downtime with that reason on the y-axis is practical for answering this question and provides, in combination with a listing of the five longest downtimes, clues for possible changes in the availability factor.

 3. Performance